Local moving companies in Georgia

 - State regulator: You can verify your Tennessee moving license status right on the state regulator’s official website, here.

-- Moving permits: You don’t need a moving permit to relocate to Tennessee, but it’s wise to check local parking regulations ahead of time.
+- Moving permits: You don’t need a moving permit to relocate to Tennessee, but it’s a good idea to review local parking rules before moving day.

-- Change of address: Be sure to submit your USPS change of address form at least a week before moving.
-You’ll be able to select your move date so your mail gets forwarded to Tennessee on time.
+- Change of address: Be sure to submit your USPS change of address form at least one week before your move.
+This way, you can select your moving date and ensure your mail is forwarded to Tennessee right on time.
 Get started here.

-- Mover's insurance: Insurance requirements differ depending on the state.
-When it comes to movers' insurance in Tennessee, most moving companies offer Released Value Protection at no extra charge.
+- Mover’s insurance: When it comes to movers’ insurance in Tennessee, most moving companies offer Released Value Protection at no extra charge.
 This basic coverage extends to 60 cents per pound per item.
 For increased protection, consider discussing Full Value Protection options with the moving company.
 Additionally, exploring third-party insurance providers is a viable choice for tailored plans.
 Prioritize understanding coverage limits, potential extra costs, and read reviews to make an informed decision about your moving insurance in Tennessee.

 FAQ